stefanoborini/pep-keyword/README.md

 pep-keyword
 ===========

-A Python Enhancement Proposal for keyword arguments in the indexing operator
+A Python Enhancement Proposal for keyword arguments in the indexing operator.
+This PEP is now registered as PEP-472.